tsoenen/qrest/docs/source/configuration.rst

 description
 ===========

-This parameter describes the resource, e.g.
+This argument describes the resource, e.g.

 ::